MakerLabsVan/Flight_Mode/README.md

 ##Start Procedure
 1. Plug on the power cord
 2. Push the green button
-3. Push the power button for computer 1
+3. Push the power button for computer 1(It's above the green button)
 ![Power Button](Power_button.jpg)
-4. Push the power button on the master computer
+4. Push the power button on the master computer(on the right side of the computer)
 5. Wait for both two computers to start
 6. Double-Click the VNC software
 ![VNC Program](VNC.jpg)